zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartValueAxisItem.md

 ### title

-The title of the value axis.
+The title configuration of the value axis.

 #### Returns
 `\Kendo\Dataviz\UI\ChartValueAxisItem`